Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 The UConn Huskies (0-5) are facing tough odds as 14.5-point underdogs heading into their matchup on Saturday, October 2, 2021 against the Vanderbilt Commodores (1-3).
-This game has an over/under of 51.5 points.
+The over/under is 51.5 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.